jkenton/CapableOne/_posts/2023-06-05-breaking-up-evernote.md

 I've been with Evernote a long time.
 Since well before the days that they even offered cloud sync.
 I want to say something like 2006 or 2007?
 I used to carry Evernote portable on a USB thumbdrive.

 Then in 2008 they added sync, and I paid for that with alacrity.
 The ability to have a fully synced installation of Evernote on EVERY computer I used?
-Worth every penny/
+Worth every penny!

 In August of 2009, I was appointed the Assistant Dean in the College of Education where I work.
 Evernote saved my bacon at least once a week for the entire seven years that I was working there.
 We even had an amazingly successful accreditation visit.
 My portfolio of responsibilities beyond accreditation was pretty extensive, and Evernote helped me there too.